greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response to belief 5**

 Taxation equals theft equals slavery.
 I find it illuminating that the author is once again voicing a pro-slavery position.
 As Gerald Ford (and others) have said, "A government big enough to give you everything you want is big enough to take away everything you have."
-If you don't want a government big enough to invade and bomb other countries, then you can't simultaneously advocate for a government big enough to control our healthcare (which represents one-sixth of the massive U.S. economy), to go along with the wasteful, inefficient, corrupt actions and influences of government in other areas.
+If you don't want a government big enough to invade and bomb other countries, then you can't simultaneously advocate for a government big enough to control our healthcare (which represents one-sixth of the massive U.S. economy) as well as wasteful, inefficient, corrupt actions and influences of government in other areas.

 ---